oliviamikaela/cloud_computing_project/README.md

 5. Press end in the interface when you are done to destroy the intstances.

 ### Horizontally scale
-To horizontally scale the service one can change the number of workers in the interface and press run.
+To horizontally scale the service one can change the number of workers in the interface and press start.